MrToph/cmichelio/src/pages/blog-redesign-with-gatsby-and-tailwindcss/index.md

     Users can click on the green buttons for further information on a specific topic about me, which then makes the specific section visible.
     I prefer this approach as it doesn't immediately overload the user with too much text and information about me, while still allowing the user to pick topics they are interested in.
 * Created an interesting [Metaballs effect](https://en.wikipedia.org/wiki/Metaballs) as the background using my [metaballs-js package](https://www.npmjs.com/package/metaballs-js) I wrote in WebGL.
-    Initially the metaballs where in an lowly saturated red but it was too distracting, so I just made everything black and the actual metaballs barely visible.
+    Initially, the metaballs were in a lowly saturated red but it was too distracting, so I just made everything black and the actual metaballs barely visible.
     It also has a nice mouse-over effect where one metaball keeps following the cursor.

 ## Technical updates